Quatermass 2: Casting

-Other actors appearing in the film include Charles Lloyd-Pack, Tom Chatto, John Van Eyssen, Percy Herbert, and Michael Ripper.
+Other actors appearing in the film include Charles Lloyd-Pack, Tom Chatto, John Van Eyssen, Percy Herbert, Michael Ripper, Marianne Stone and John Rae.

 Filming

 Val Guest, who had directed The Quatermass Xperiment, returned for Quatermass 2.
 Guest once again sought to create a film that felt as real as possible, using many cinema vérité techniques such as hand-held cameras.
 He was assisted in this respect by the moody, overcast cinematography of director of photography Gerald Gibbs, who also made extensive use of day for night photography for the film's climactic scenes.
-Guest planned each day’s shooting carefully, creating meticulous storyboards detailing all the shots he wanted to make that day.
+Guest planned each day's shooting carefully, creating meticulous storyboards detailing all the shots he wanted to make that day.

 Filming took place between 28 May and 13 July 1956.
 The film's budget, at £92,000, was much larger than that of The Quatermass Xperiment.
 The bigger budget was achieved by the advance sale of the distribution rights in the United States to United Artists.
 United Artists contributed some £64,000 towards the production of the film, as well as Brian Donlevy's $25,000 fee and his airfare to London from the US.
 Although filming still occurred at Bray Studios in Berkshire, the larger budget allowed for greater use of location filming in the making of the film than had been possible for its predecessor.
 The key location used was the oil refinery at Shell Haven in Stanford-le-Hope, Essex, on the Thames Estuary, which represented the secret Winnerden Flats complex.
-This was exactly the same location as used in the BBC television production of the story.
-Despite its size, the plant was run by a relatively small number of personnel, which made Guest's job of making the plant appear eerily deserted easier.
+This was also where location scenes in the BBC television production of the story were filmed.
+Despite its size, the plant was run by a relatively small number of personnel, simplifying Guest's job of making it appear eerily deserted.
 Guest was also surprised at how relaxed the plant's management were about allowing him to stage the climactic gun battle at such a potentially flammable location.
 Focus puller Harry Oakes recalled, however, that a Newman-Sinclair clockwork camera had to be used for some scenes because of the danger posed by sparks from electrical equipment.
 The scenes of Vincent Broadhead emerging from one of the domes covered in the noxious black slime were particularly difficult to realise, necessitating many retakes.
 Tom Chatto, playing Broadhead, whose wife was a leading casting director, joked after the scene was finally completed, "Remind me to talk to my wife about casting me in this".
 The Shell Haven location was further enhanced by the use of matte paintings created by special effects designer Les Bowie to add the giant domes within which the aliens were incubated.